What Do You Know About The Fort Wayne Parks And Recreation Department?

 What is the newest opened park?

-Our newest opened park is Franklin School Park.
-This park was dedicated on September 1, 2016.
+Our newest opened park is Promenade Park in Riverfront Phase I. This park was dedicated on August 16, 2019.

 How many trees does the Parks Department care for?